As a child growing up in Lexington, Ky., Woods Baughman dreamed of being a rodeo rider.

 Baughman, 21, started riding with Maggie Wright at Champagne Run Farm.
 His first event horse was a 14.2-hand Quarter Pony named Smoothie.

-During his 2 ½ years with Wright, Baughman learned the ins and out of eventing with Trucker and Montesquieu, whom Wright had found at the track as a sales horse.
+With Wright, Baughman learned the ins and out of eventing with Trucker and Montesquieu, whom Wright had found at the track as a sales horse.
 Baughman begged his parents to buy “Lulu” (Marias Mon—Incredulous, Indian Ridge).

 “We got along, and I didn’t want to see him get sold,” he said.
 “His personality just really clicks with me.”